Dnat007/Flight_Fare/README.md

 The CI/CD pipeline is set up to automatically trigger testing, model training, and deployment steps on each code push.

 ## AWS Deployment
-Deploying the Restaurant Rating Prediction Project on AWS ensures scalability and accessibility.
+Deploying the Flight Fare Prediction Project on AWS ensures scalability and accessibility.
 The application is hosted on an AWS instance for seamless access.

 ## License
 This project is licensed under the MIT License.